Electricity Price Review

 EPR found that smaller consumers struggle to make their voice heard and influence the electricity sector.
 The obstacles include the sector’s complexity, consumers’ lack of resources, and cultural differences and language barriers.

-The Consumer Advocacy Council website has more information, including key achievements, published research, submissions and the Council’s work programme.
+More information on the Consumer Advocacy Council, including published research, submissions and the Council’s work programme, can be found here:

 Establish a cross-sector energy hardship group

 Members of the Energy Hardship Expert Panel were announced in September 2021.
 The Panel delivered its final recommendations to the Energy and Resources Minister in July 2023.
-The Panel’s findings and recommendations are informing MBIE’s engagement with the new Government.
+The Panel’s findings and recommendations are informing MBIE’s energy use policy work.

 Members of the Energy Hardship Reference Group were announced in December 2021 and were initially appointed for a 12-month term.
-Their terms were extended for a second year.
+Their terms were extended for a second year, and ended in December 2023.

 Energy hardship expert panel and reference group